pekwm/pekwm/doc/actions.md

 Keys and Mouse
 --------------

-Here is the list of all possible actions and attributes.
+The following is a list of all possible actions and attributes.
 First table shows all toggleable attributes.
 Toggleable attributes are controlled using the _Set_, _Unset_ and _Toggle_ actions.
 Examples below.